 The Rediscovery of Hippos Sussita

 In 1885 Gottlieb Schumacher was the first to map the site, yet he mistakenly identified it with the city of Gamla.
 During the 1948 Israeli-Arab War, Syrian forces camped at hippos to bombard Kibbutz Ein-Gev beneath it.
 In return, on the night of June 17-18, 1948 the commander of Ein Gev, 25 years old Meir Kothenski, devised a daring raid to conquer the mountain.
 Hippos is under Israeli control ever since.
 In the 1950s the first excavations were carried at the site, when it was still an Israeli military post.
 The excavations were resumed on the turn of the 21st century and are carried out to this day, every summer, by a joint Israeli-Polish-American expedition.

 In 2019 a fifth church was found at the site, with decoration alluding the miracle of the multiplication of Loaves and Fish (Mark 6).

-Decapolis is a term used to describe a group of supposedly ten cities in the southern Levant that co-existed during the Roman period.
-These cities were all centers of Greek and Roman culture and supported by the Romans.
+Decapolis is a term used to describe a group of ten cities in the southern Levant that were culturally were affiliated during the Roman period.
+These cities were all centers of Greek and Roman culture and were well supported by the Romans.
 Some of these cities exist to this day, and some have become archaeological sites.
 Six of these cities are today in Jordan (Gerasa, Gadara, Pella, Amman, Capitolias, and Raphana).
 Two are in Syria (Damascus and Canatha), and two in Israel (Beit-Shean and Hippos-Sussita).
-Non

 The Decapolis and Jesus

-Damascus is mentioned in the book of acts, as where Paul converted to Christianity.
+Damascus is mentioned in the book of acts, where Paul was converted to Christianity.

 Points of Interest in the Area